aminfaz/RegenerativeFarms/README.md

 # **React** Master-Detail Component + Dark Mode

 A quick experiment and demo of a responsive `master-detail` component in react.
-This is a companion repo for the following a new [blog post](), which is currently a work in progress.
+This is a companion repo for [blog post](), which is currently a work in progress.

 ![React Master Detail](README.png)